-Pupils and parents/legal guardians may make confidential reports to the Director or Assistant Director, or any other professional staff member, of any incidents of harassment, intimidation bullying, or hazing.
-ALA Staff are required to submit written reports of harassment, intimidation, bullying, or hazing to their Director or Assistant Director.
-Staff members shall preserve the confidentiality of those involved, and may only disclose the incident to the Director or Assistant Director, or other supervisor, or as otherwise required by law.
+Pupils and parents/legal guardians may make confidential reports to the Dean of Students, or any other professional staff member, of any incidents of harassment, intimidation bullying, or hazing.
+ALA Staff are required to submit written reports of harassment, intimidation, bullying, or hazing to their Dean of Students.
+Staff members shall preserve the confidentiality of those involved, and may only disclose the incident to the Dean of Students, or other supervisor, or as otherwise required by law.
 Any instance of reported or observed hazing which includes possible child abuse or violations of state law known to the staff member shall be treated according to relevant state law and reported to a law enforcement agency.
-ALA Staff members will be subject to disciplinary action for failure to timely report allegations or observations of harassment, intimidation, bullying, or hazing to the Director or Assistant Director.
+Staff members will be subject to disciplinary action for failure to timely report allegations or observations of harassment, intimidation, bullying, or hazing to the Dean of Students.
 Written complaint forms are available at each campus.

-The Director or Assistant Director, in consultation with the Campus Director or Assistant Director, will determine whether an alleged act constitutes a violation of this policy.
-The Director or Assistant Director shall conduct a prompt and thorough investigation of the alleged incident, including but not limited to meeting with the person who reported the incident.
-The Director or Assistant Director may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
-Once the investigation has been closed, the Director or Assistant Director will meet the with the person who reported the alleged incident to discuss the investigation and conclusions.
+The Dean of Students, in consultation with the Campus Director or Assistant Director, will determine whether an alleged act constitutes a violation of this policy.
+The Dean of Students shall conduct a prompt and thorough investigation of the alleged incident, including but not limited to meeting with the person who reported the incident.
+The Dean of Students may conclude that the alleged violation occurred or did not occur, or that the evidence is inconclusive.
+Once the investigation has been closed, the Dean of Students will meet the with the person who reported the alleged incident to discuss the investigation and conclusions.
 Confidentiality of records and student information related to disciplinary actions, if any taken, shall be observed in the process of meeting with the person who reported the incident.
-The Director or Assistant Director shall prepare a written report of the findings and a copy of the report shall be provided to the Chief Operating Officer K-6 ("COO K-6") or Chief Academic Officer ("CAO").
-If the Director or Assistant Director concludes that the alleged violation did not occur or that the evidence is inconclusive, no written report of the matter will be maintained in a student's file.
+The Dean of Students shall prepare a written report of the findings and a copy of the report shall be provided to the Chief Operating Officer 7-12 ("COO 7-12") or Chief Academic Officer ("CAO").
+If the Dean of Students conclusive, no written report of the matter will be maintained in a student's file.

-Persons that disagree with the Director's or Assistant Director's determination may appeal his/her decision by submitting a written appeal to the COO K-6 or CAO.
-The COO K-6 or COO shall review the written appeal and issue a final determination in a timely manner.
+Persons that disagree with the Dean of Students' determination may appeal his/her decision by submitting a written appeal to the COO 7-12 or CAO.
+The COO 7-12 or COO shall review the written appeal and issue a final determination in a timely manner.